jacobkeena/Sum-Method/README.md

 # Sum-Method
-This project is from week one.
+Week 1.
 Learning basics of writing a method and returning a sum.